Licensing Guides

 Benefits of Getting an HVAC License in Maryland

-There are many benefits to getting your Maryland HVACR license:
+There are many benefits to getting your Maryland HVACR/Mechanical license:

-Most important, it is required by law in Maryland to be licensed through the state to legally perform A/C and refrigeration work.
+Most important, it is required by law in Maryland to be licensed through the state to perform heating, ventilation, air conditioning, and refrigeration work at every level, beginning as an apprentice.

 A trade license is proof of your experience and skill.